BarkMulcher/E-Commerce-Suite/README2.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia Core

 [x] THEN I am able to successfully create, update, and delete data in my database

+[] link to the video should be included in your README file.

+[] The walkthrough video must show all of the technical acceptance criteria being met.

+[x] The walkthrough video must demonstrate how to create the schema from the MySQL shell.

+[x] The walkthrough video must demonstrate how to seed the database from the command line.

+[] The walkthrough video must demonstrate how to start the application’s server.

+[] The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia Core.

+[] The walkthrough video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia Core.

+[] The walkthrough video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia Core.